Another new season dawns for Irish rugby

 Conclusion:

 An Ireland team shorn of Keenan, Conan, Gibson Park, Hansen, Aki, Sheehan, Henderson, Casey, and with Captain O’Mahony relegated to the bench took on an unchanged and the most experienced South African team in history and beat them in their own back yard last July.
-There is no reason why they cannot do well in the November test series against New Zealand, Argentina, Fiji and Australia and defend their 6 Nations title.
+The Springboks have since beaten Australia away twice with their A and B teams, and the All Blacks at home with the help of a very controversially awarded try.
+Ever since the Rassie Erasmus famous video outburst, officials have seemed to be bending over backwards to give them every advantage.

-The provinces are in a degree of transition and will need a lot of their younger players to step up if they are to have a good season.
+There is no reason why Ireland cannot do well in the November test series against New Zealand, Argentina, Fiji and Australia and defend their 6 Nations title.
+The provinces are in various stages of transition and will need a lot of their younger players to step up if they are to have a good season.
 Carbery is really the only test class player who has left the system and hopefully Frawley and Prendergast will develop as able back-ups to Crowley.
 A few new strong looseheads wouldn’t go amiss but overall, Irish rugby is in rude health.
 We are well clear of the rest of the field just behind South Africa in the World rugby rankings and there is no reason we can’t build on that success.

 Frank Schnittger is the author of Sovereignty 2040, a future history of how Irish re-unification might work out.
 He has worked in business in Dublin and London and, on a voluntary basis, for charities in community development, education, restorative justice and addiction services.